zcreativelabs/react-simple-maps/README.md

 ### Why

 `React-simple-maps` aims to make working with svg maps in react easier.
-It handles tasks such as panning, zooming and simple rendering optimization, and takes advantage of d3v4 and d3-geo instead of relying on the entire d3 library.
+It handles tasks such as panning, zooming and simple rendering optimization, and takes advantage of parts of d3v4 and [d3-geo](https://github.com/d3/d3-geo) instead of relying on the entire d3 library.

 ### Prerequisites and installation